ClaireArdern/Google-Data-Analytics-Cert-Case-Study/README.md

 <h2>Business Task</h2>

-Focus on one of Bellabeat’s products and analyze smart device data to gain insight into how customers are using their smart devices.
+Analyze smart device data to gain insight into how customers are using their smart devices.

 **Problem Statement:** How can the trends found in the smart device usage data be utilized to improve the BellaBeat marketing strategy?